-Please note: This is not to be confused for legal advice.
+Please note: This is not to be confused with legal advice.
 See the FTC’s site for more specific legal information regarding CAN-SPAM laws.

-While some may view these newly implemented email regulations as burdensome and unnecessary, General Data Protection Regulation (GDPR) actually moves us closer to building long-lasting and trusting relationships with our customers.
+While some may view these newly implemented email regulations as burdensome and unnecessary, General Data Protection Regulation (GDPR) moves us closer to building long-lasting, trusting customer relationships.

 GDPR is about giving your customers the right to choose.
 They choose your emails.
-They choose to hear from you.
+They decide to hear from you.
 They choose your products.
 And that is exactly what inbound marketing is about.

 Here’s an overview of how you can comply with GDPR laws:

-- Use explicit and clear language when requesting consent to store personal information.
+- Use precise language when requesting consent to store personal information.

 - Only collect contact data that is necessary for and relevant to your business.

-- Store contact data in a secure manner and only use it for the agreed-upon purpose.
+- Store contact data securely and only use it for the agreed-upon purpose.